 Later that same night, we all went to a beach on the eve of the super moon and walked out into the rising tide in the pitch darkness.
 A day before, I had been ‘directed’ at the Synchronization workshop held in Dublin to have all of the attendees write down what they want to let go of (but feel like they need assistance to let go of).
 I was directed to take all of those intentions to a sacred site and to perform an elemental ritual to personally release them for people.
 And so, I did.
 They were consumed by the elements.
 They were returned to ash and then to the sea.
 The smoke did not rise upwards.
 It was sucked into the rising seawater.
 Pages were peeled off one by one by fire and by air.
 It was a beautiful ceremony.
 The minute it ended, the tide signaled the closure and ushered us away from the shore.

-In the morning, Ale and I woke up early and went for a run.
-We followed the empty roads through the traditional Irish houses.
-We ran through the marsh and climbed over stiles to reach the shoreline.
-We watched the sun rise over the ocean.
-To our left, the remains of a shipwreck rotted away to rust on the beach.
+In the morning, I woke up early and went for a run.
+I followed the empty roads through the traditional Irish houses.
+I ran through the marsh and climbed over stiles to reach the shoreline.
+I watched the sun rise over the ocean.
+To my left, the remains of a shipwreck rotted away to rust on the beach.
 Gulls yelled between each other.
-The sand below our feet was like soft marble.
+The sand below my feet was like soft marble.
 And far out beyond the wave break, a seal began to play hide and seek.
 She would disappear below the surface of the water and pop up in a totally different spot.
 She played this game of disappearing and reappearing until she decided to swim south along the coastline.
 The morning was exquisite.